IsaacSkevington/WhatsAppnalysis/README.md

 # Compiling from source
 Download the repository and open WhatsAppnalysis.sln, then run the build.
 NOTE: [boost libraries](https://www.boost.org/) are needed to compile the source code
-The top level directory must be added to 'Additional Includes' in the WhatsAppnalysis project settings And the stage/lib directory needs to be added to the linker 'Additional Library Directories'.
+  The top level directory must be added to 'Additional Includes' in the WhatsAppnalysis project settings.
+  Also, the stage/lib directory needs to be added to the linker 'Additional Library Directories'.
 Visual Studio Microsoft Installer extension is also required to open and compile the installer project.